jdittrich/userNeedResearchBook/text/allURBook.md

 ## Why Analysis?

 In the analysis we will take a closer look at the data and organize it after meaningful pattern.

-After the interviews the data is organized by participants or the research sessions: All notes from one research session or participant are grouped together.
+After the interviews, the data is organized by participants or the research sessions: All notes from one research session or participant are grouped together.
 This is a format which is hard to use for designing.
-At best we could pick out single data pieces and tell which participant said it.

 What would be more useful if we would organize the data by needs of users and their problems.
-To do this we take the data – which is currently organized by participants – and cluster the data by meaningful themes.
+To do this, we take the data – which is currently organized by participants – and cluster the data by meaningful themes.

 ![Analysis for creating themes independent from particular participants](images/aggregationAnalysis.svg)